axelarnetwork/gmp-forecaller/README.md

     > If `ozd` and `wallet` are both set, the forecaller uses the `ozd` option and ignores the parameter setup in `wallet`.

+    > If you plan to deploy the service as a lambda function on AWS, please follow [this guide](https://github.com/axelarnetwork/gmp-forecaller/edit/main/README.md#setup-ozd-or-wallets-keys) instead of specifying `ozd` and `wallet` directly to the `config.yml` file.

+  - `filter`: Specifies more specific criteria to trigger the forecall service.
+    - `source_chains`: Specifies the list of source chains that will be forecalled.
+Leave it blank to forecall all GMP calls initiated from all supported chains.
     - `symbols`: The list of assets transferred that will be forecalled.
-The instantiator must specify each asset's symbol, decimal, and min/max amount conditions. `min` is the minimum, and `max` is the maximum value of each transfer.
+The instantiator must specify each asset's symbol, decimal, and min/max amount conditions. `min` is the minimum, and `max` is the maximum value of each transfer. *This parameter is required.
+It cannot be blank.*

     An example:

     ```
+    filter:
+      source_chains:
+        - "ethereum"
+        - "polygon"
       symbols:
-           USDC:
+        axlUSDC:
           decimals: 6
           min: 5
           max: 50
     ```

-    It means that the forecaller will be triggerred if the token symbol is USDC and the amount is in the specified range (5 USDC - 50 USDC).
+    It means that the forecaller will be triggered when either the source chain is Ethereum or Polygon, the token symbol is axlUSDC, and the amount transferred is in the specified range (5 axlUSDC - 50 axlUSDC).

 ```
 ℹ️ Restarting service is needed if any changes have been made through the file after the service has already been started.